The Conversion of Saint Paul (Caravaggio)

-The Conversion of Saint Paul (or Conversion of Saul), by the Italian painter Caravaggio, is housed in the Odescalchi Balbi Collection of Rome.
-It is one of at least two paintings by Caravaggio of the same subject, the Conversion of Paul.
+The Conversion of Saint Paul (or Conversion of Saul) is an oil on crypress wood painting by the Italian painter Caravaggio, from 1600-1601.
+It is housed in the Odescalchi Balbi private collection, in Rome.
+It is one of at least two paintings by Caravaggio of the Conversion of Paul.
 Another is The Conversion of Saint Paul on the Road to Damascus, in the Cerasi Chapel of Santa Maria del Popolo.